cinepro-org/backend/README.md

     {
       "file": "url",
-      "type": "Specify the type (refer to the /README for details)", "quality": "(If possible, indicate the quality; otherwise, use 'unknown')", "lang": "(Specify language using ISO standard; refer to utils/languages.js for available languages)", "headers": {
+      "type": "Specify the type (refer to the /README for details)", "lang": "(Specify language using ISO standard; refer to utils/languages.js for available languages)", "headers": {
         "description": "If the request to that specific file needs headers (i.e. cookies), specify them here"